When it’s cold outside and you feel like something warm and cozy, it doesn’t get much better than rich and creamy hot chocolate.

 Creamy Keto Hot Chocolate

-This cozy, creamy keto hot chocolate won’t leave you feeling left out this winter when you’re less healthy friends are getting their sugar load on.Get cozy with this rich and creamy hot chocolate!
+This cozy, creamy keto hot chocolate won’t leave you feeling left out when your friends are loading up on sugary drinks.

 - Prep Time: 5 minutes